ABOUT

 Take an Outdoor Educator Course: Many folks looking to transition into a career in experiential education participate in our Outdoor Educator Course.
 This 50-day course is designed for people who are interested in getting into the field of outdoor education and would like to develop technical, leadership and teaching skills.
 We offer this course in the spring and fall. > Outdoor Educator Courses

-Get More Technical Skills: Whether you're considering becoming a classic or at-risk course instructor, go outside!
-Explore wilderness areas to hone your navigation and outdoor living skills.
+Get More Technical Skills: Explore wilderness areas to hone your navigation and outdoor living skills.
 Spend more time rock climbing and paddling to increase your technical competency.
 Take a Wilderness First Responder course to gain the medical certification required of most outdoor education programs.
 Spend a season leading wilderness trips for a summer camp to gain experience managing groups, teaching, and facilitating outdoor adventure experiences.
 There are a variety of pathways into this type of work and our staff come a wide range of backgrounds.

 How do I get the required certifications?

-We encourage as many staff as possible to be WFR certified, including Interns and Support Staff.
+We encourage as many staff as possible to be WFR certified.
 Nationally recognized certification providers include:

 How long does it take to become a Lead Instructor?